-- Only qualified electricians shall work on the electrical system - If the insulation is damaged, immediately switch off and have repairs performed. - Before commencing work on live parts of electrical systems and components, disconnect the equipment and ensure that it remains disconnected for the duration of the work.
+- Only qualified electricians shall work on the electrical system - If the insulation is damaged then immediately switch off and have repairs carried out - Before commencing work on live parts of electrical systems and components, disconnect the equipment and ensure that it remains disconnected for the duration of the work.
 Observe these 5 safety rules when doing so: - Isolate (disconnect)

 - Secure against switching back on - Check for absence of voltage - Ground and short - Cover or cordon off other live parts in the vicinity - Never bridge fuses or put them out of operation.
 Always observe the correct current ratings when replacing fuses - Keep moisture away from live parts.
-This may result in short-circuit
+This can result in shortcircuit